kcwoodfield/kcwoodfield/README.md

 - Interested in building useful products that make the world a better place
-- Next.js and Tailwind are my go-to technologies right now
+- Next.js and Python are my favorite tools right now
 - Obsidian user